Skip to main content

 Source vs Destination Schemas

-A source schema describes the data as it arrives (CSV columns, JSON keys, database columns).
+A source schema describes the data as it arrives (columns, JSON keys, database columns).
 It is always required.
 A destination schema describes the data as it should be written to the target system.
 It is optional.
 When omitted, the destination inherits the source schema unchanged.
 Use a destination schema when you need to:

 • Widen a type (e.g., int to bigint) for the target table.